 Is your company different from other travel agency?

-We are one of the few agencies in Tibet that is owned by Tibetans.
+We are one of the few agencies in Tibet that are owned by Tibetans.
 We work only with Tibetan drivers and try to arrange your stay in Tibetan owned hotels when possible.

-We are striving to demonstrate the real life in Tibet, expose you to the rich culture and At the same time, we make your interests our priority during your visit.
+Our team is striving to demonstrate the real-life in Tibet, expose you to the rich culture and traditions of Tibetan people.
+At the same time, we make your interests our priority during your visit.

-How can I thank you if I had an outstandingly happy tour from your Agency?
+How can I thank you if I had an outstandingly happy tour of your Agency?

 First of all, we are happy that we could organize a great tour for you!

-We would be happy to receive the feedback from you, it helps us and other tourists looking for an agency to organize their trip to Tibet.
+We would be thrilled to receive the feedback from you, it helps us and other tourists looking for an agency to organize their trip to Tibet.

-Please, share you feedback on TripAdvisor, on our website.
-And spread the word around, recommend Wonders of Tibet to your family, relatives and friends.
+Please, share your feedback on TripAdvisor, on our website.
+And spread the word around, recommend Wonders of Tibet to your family, relatives, and friends.